-Neither the European Commission nor any person acting on behalf of the Commission is responsible for the use which might be made of the following information.
-The views expressed in this publication are the sole responsibility of the author and do n ot necessarily reflect the views of the European Commission.
+Neither the European Commission nor any person acting on behalf of the Commission is responsible for the use which might be made of the information.
+The views expressed in this presentation are the sole responsibility of the author and do not necessarily reflect the views of the European Commission.